pswpswpsw/TLR/README.md

-# Time-Lagged Recurrences (TLR, $\alpha_\eta$)
+# Time-Lagged Recurrence (TLR, $\alpha_\eta$)

-Python code and Jupyter notebooks support the manuscript "Revisiting the Predictability of Dynamical Systems: A New Local Data-Driven Approach," which introduces the Time-Lagged Recurrences (TLR) as a novel predictability index.
+Python code and Jupyter notebooks support the manuscript "Revisiting the Predictability of Dynamical Systems: A New Local Data-Driven Approach," which introduces the Time-Lagged Recurrence (TLR) as a novel predictability index.

 ## Introduction